The Ultimate Bucket List Italy Road Trip

 Where to Stay in San Gimignano

 Upmarket: Agriturismo Mormoraia is a stunning countryside retreat surrounded by rolling vineyards and olive groves.
-This former monastery-turned-charming agriturismo offers elegantly furnished rooms and apartments.
-There is an outdoor pool, on-site wellness facilities including a sauna and jacuzzi, and a very good restaurant serving Tuscan specialities and wines to enjoy.
+This former monastery-turned-charming agriturismo offers elegant rooms, an outdoor pool, on-site wellness facilities including a sauna and jacuzzi, and a very good restaurant serving Tuscan specialities and wines to enjoy.

 Mid-Range: Hotel Bel Soggiorno is a delightfully elegant boutique hotel located within the medieval walls of this enchanting Tuscan town.
 With breathtaking views, the hotel combines historic charm with modern comfort.

-Budget: Hotel La Cisterna is a charming and historic hotel located in the picturesque Piazza della Cisterna.
-Housed in a beautifully restored medieval building, the hotel offers comfortable rooms, many of which feature stunning views of the surrounding Tuscan countryside or the lively square below.
-We had a super stay here – you will need to park outside the city walls and walk in.
+Budget: Hotel La Cisterna is a charming and historic hotel located in the picturesque Piazza della Cisterna and we had a super stay here.
+You will need to park outside the city walls and walk in.
 There are four parking lots, with P1 being the furthest (around 800 meters) and P2 being the closest (around 300 meters).

 Siena